yusairiyap/Faster-Typer/README.md

 # Faster-Typer
-First game created with no known bugs!
+First game created in Github!
+Try it!

+Faster Typer aims to train your keyboard typing skill!